ThomWright/ThomWright.github.io/failure-patterns.md

 See the [introductory post]({% post_url 2023-04-06-designing-for-failure %}).

+{% include callout.html
+  type="info"
+  content="These are still a work in progress.
+Feedback appreciated!"
+%}

 ## API design

 Rather than internal details, these patterns describe the API as seen by clients.